 The adsorption and activity of cytochrome c and lipase on two silica supports (SBA-15 and PSS) of the same average pore diameter but with different pore volumes and surface areas has been examined.
 On SBA-15 loadings of cytochrome c and Candida antarctica lipase B (CALB) of 15.6 and 2.04 mol g−1 were obtained in comparison to loadings of 0.94 and 6.7 mol g−1 on PPS respectively.
 These differences in loading can be ascribed to differences in the properties (pore volume, surface area and morphology) of the supports.
 The catalytic activity of cytochrome c was similar on both supports, while the activity of CALB was higher on SBA-15 in comparison to PPS (7.8 vs 4 s−1).
 These differences in activity for CALB likely arise from the pore morphology and the physical properties of the supports, which is the hypothesis that was supported by the higher recyclability obtained with SBA 15.
 The data indicates that the physical properties of mesoporous silica supports can significantly alter the activity and stability of enzymes.7

-It has been shown that the recoveries from samples processed with the titanium doped mesoporous silica (SiTi) are higher than those processed with traditional C18 sorbent material.
+The recoveries from samples processed with the titanium doped mesoporous silica (SiTi) are higher than those processed with traditional C18 sorbent material.
 The data presented in Table 3 for C18 and SiTi(4%)-C18 sorbent materials suggest that SiTi(4%)-C18 is more effective than traditional C18 sorbent used in QuEChERS based method for anthelmintics sample preparation in d-SPE format.

 Pervaporation is a membrane separation technology primarily used to dehydrate and recover solvents.
 It is also used to separate organic–organic mixtures.
 The pervaporation technology has significant advantage over other separation techniques as it can be used to effectively ‘break’ azeotropes of mixtures without any physical difficulties.
 The technique also does not suffer from the negative environmental impacts of techniques like azeotropic distillation.
 One method of improving membrane flux without significantly compromising selectivity is by inclusion of porous particles (e.g. zeolites and silica particles) into the polymer matrix.
 In porous ceramic–polymer membrane hybrids of this type the engineering of the particles (i.e. size, shape, monodispersity, pore size and surface chemistry) is of significant importance.